 There have been many cases of traders opening accounts with brokers situated in many exotic countries only to find out that the brokers have fled with their money and are not answering their calls, messages, and emails.

-The best way to identify genuine brokers is to first look for the regulatory authorities in the developed countries.
+The best way to identify genuine brokers is to first look for the regulatory authorities in developed countries.
 These authorities are transparent bodies and have all their information on public platforms for the general public to see.

 Once these authorities are shortlisted, traders should then look for the various brokers that are regulated and granted a license by these authorities.
 Taking these measures will narrow the long list of that are present out there to a shorter list of regulated brokers.

-This is not the only step to finding a good broker and that there is more research to be done, but what this does is allows traders to do away with scam firms and have good brokers on their list.
+This is not the only step to finding a good broker and that there is more research to be done, but what this does is allow traders to do away with scam firms and have good brokers on their list.

 2. Customer care

 Traders will have issues at some time or the other when they are using a broker's service to trade.
 There are no better people than the brokers themselves that can solve these issues that traders may face.

 Also if clients have trusted brokers with their capital, they will need the brokers to respond to their queries.